stijnimaging/UTAP_WP1/README.md

 Post-mortem :brain: 9.4T scanning project which includes DWI and GRE sequences.

-General scripts for processing 9.4T post-mortem :brain: imaging data Execute the script in the directory that has the ROFT data (e.g. DWI_roft.nii and GRE_roft.nii)
+General scripts for processing 9.4T post-mortem :brain: imaging data.

+Execute the script in the directory that has the ROFT data (e.g. DWI_roft.nii and GRE_roft.nii)
 - :arrow_right: Execute in bash Process_94T_DWI.sh for Diffusion Weighted Imaging data
 - :arrow_right: Execute in bash Process_94T_GRE.sh for T2 weighted data